2024 WNBA draft

 The Women's National Basketball Association (WNBA)'s draft for the 2024 season, following the 2023–24 NCAA Division I women's basketball season, was held on April 15, 2024, the 29th draft in WNBA history.
 The draft took place at the Brooklyn Academy of Music in Brooklyn, New York, and allowed fans to be in attendance for the first time since the 2016 WNBA draft.
 It was exclusively televised on ESPN in the United States and on TSN1/3/4 in Canada at 7:30 p.m.
 EDT.

 Draft lottery

-The lottery selection to determine the order of the top four picks in the 2024 draft took place on December 10, 2023, and was televised on ESPN in the United States and on TSN5 in Canada.
-The four non-playoff teams in 2023 qualified for the lottery drawing: Indiana Fever, Phoenix Mercury, Los Angeles Sparks, and the Seattle Storm.
+The lottery selection to determine the order of the top four picks in the 2024 draft took place on December 10, 2023, and was televised on ESPN in the U.S. and on TSN5 in Canada.
+The four non-playoff teams in 2023 qualified for the lottery drawing: the Indiana Fever, Phoenix Mercury, Los Angeles Sparks, and Seattle Storm.
 The Fever won the lottery for the second time in franchise history and were awarded the top pick in the draft.
 The rest of the order went as follows: Sparks, Mercury, Storm.